Skip to Content

 Wildlife Highlights

-During the wet months, from November to April, the area is home to the calving and migration of zebra.
-Night drives are part of the daily program in Linyanti, and some of the species that might be spotted after dark are the springhare, which favors the Kalahari sands, lesser bush baby, aardwolf, serval, large spotted genet, and maybe even the elusive pangolin.
+Large herds of elephant and buffalo are the highlight of a visit during the dry months.
+During the wetter months, from November to April, Linyanti and the Savuti region in Chobe National Park are home to the calving and migration of zebra.
+Night drives can be part of the daily program in the concession, and some of the species that might be spotted after dark are the springhare, lesser bush baby, aardwolf, serval, large spotted genet and maybe even the hard-to-see pangolin.

 Best Time for Wildlife Viewing

-Linyanti has seasonal wildlife viewing.
+The concession has seasonal wildlife viewing.
 The dry months, from May to October, are the best time to see large concentrations of animals.
-The Wet season months, from November to April, are special for the zebra migration.
+The wetter months, from November to April, are special for the area’s zebra migration.
+Zebras foal in the Savuti region in November and gather around Linyanti between February and April.

 Wildlife Photos